-The Boston Bar Association Veterans’ Initiative is a unique program that provides you with a number of different opportunities to help the men and women who have served our country.
+The Boston Bar Association has developed several unique programs to support the men, women, and families who have served our country.